icecube/icetray-public/cmake/resources/docs/community_supported/arch_linux.rst

 First install the basic dependencies::

-  pacman -S base-devel subversion cmake boost python zstd gsl cfitsio hdf5
+  pacman -S base-devel git cmake boost python zstd gsl cfitsio hdf5

 Icetray depends on `BLAS <http://www.netlib.org/blas/>`_ library of which there are several implementations.
 By default Arch installs reference implementation of BLAS, which is quite slow.
 `OpenBLAS <http://www.openblas.net/>`_ is much faster, but only available through the AUR::